 - Failure to bring these defenses in your answer can procedurally harm your case.

-Not only are you required to assert any affirmative breach of contract defenses in your answer, but you must also make sure that you have hard facts and supporting evidence to support your defense.
+Not only are you required to assert any affirmative defense to a claim of breach of contract in your answer, but you must also make sure that you have hard facts and supporting evidence to support your defense.

-If you assert a defense that you cannot support, the plaintiff may argue that it is frivolous.
+If you assert affirmative defenses to breach of contract that you cannot support, the plaintiff may argue that it is frivolous.
 If the court agrees, then it can impose sanctions or penalties.

 If your lawsuit is related to a government contract breach, you also have to understand the additional rules related to federal contract litigation.